jimhigson/oboe.js-dissertation/main/main.md

 Introduction
 ============

-REST [@rest] is the use of HTTP much as it was originally intended but with an extended scope to include the transfer of data resources as well as hypertext documents.
+REST [@rest] is the use of HTTP much as it was originally intended but with the scope extended to include the transfer of data resources as well as hypertext documents.
 Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport for bootstrapping its own semantics, REST adopts all of HTTP's core phrasing.
 This includes the HTTP methods for fetching, creating and modifying resources: GET, POST, PUT, PATCH, DELETE, and the locating of resources using URLs.
 Under HTTP's original design hierarchical URLs are used to locate documents without reference to the services which produce them.
 REST advances this same naming strategy by likewise using URLs to locate data resources, not services.
 As with HTTP, REST is stateless and therefore cacheable, allowing large-scale content distribution networks to be built.
 Because HTTP's inbuilt headers for content type, language negotiation, and resource expiry are used according to the originally intended meanings [@headers], existing HTTP intermediaries such as load balancing proxies, gateways, and caches need make no special accommodation for REST resources.

 Despite REST adopting the mechanisms and semantics of HTTP, whereas documents are often interpreted in a streaming fashion, to date REST resources are not commonly examined in this way.
 For most practical cases where we wish to be increase the speed of a system there is no reasonable distinction between acting *earlier* and being *quicker*.
-In the interest of creating efficient software we should prefer to use data at the first possible
-opportunity: examining content *while it streams* rather than holding it unexamined until it is wholly available.
+In the interest of creating efficient software we should prefer to use data at the first possible opportunity: examining content *while it streams* rather than holding it unexamined until it is wholly available.
 The purpose of this dissertation is to explore tangible benefits that may be realised by folding HTTP streaming into the REST paradigm.

 Natural languages encourage our thinking to follow patterns that they easily support [@whorf56].
 This idea has been applied to programming, for example Whorfianism was influential in the design of Ruby [@rubylang].
 It may be useful when looking for new techniques to question which established constructs are as they are because of languages which unintentionally suggest that formulation; it is perhaps significant that REST clients tend to style the calling of remote resources similarly to the call style of the host programming language.
 In practice one of two schemas are generally followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or an asynchronous, non-blocking form in which some logic is specified to be applied to the response once it is available.
-Languages which promote concurrency though threading generally consider blocking in a single thread to be acceptable and will prefer the synchronous mode whereas languages with first class functions are naturally conversant in callbacks and will prefer asynchronous I/O.
-We should remember that in programming our languages limit the patterns that we readily see and that the schemes which map most easily onto our languages are not necessarily the best possible organisation.
+Languages which promote concurrency though threading generally consider blocking in a single thread to be acceptable and will prefer the synchronous mode whereas languages with first class functions are naturally conversant in callbacks and will prefer asynchronous I/O. We should remember that in programming our languages limit the patterns that we readily see and that the schemes which map most easily onto our languages are not necessarily the best possible organisation.
 For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order but viewed from inside a language whose statements invariably yield single, discrete values it is comfortable to conceptualise the REST response as a discrete event.
 This tendency for a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the programming languages of the day.
 UML sequence diagrams provide a syntax for instantaneously delivered return values, with no corresponding notation available for a resource whose data is progressively revealed.

 While the coining of the term REST represented a shift in how we think about HTTP, away from the transfer of hypertext documents to that of